Getting a summons

 During the summons period, you must attend on certain days to participate in the empanelling process.
 The court decides the afternoon before the trial begins if they need you for jury selection the next day.

-Your summons contains your panel identifier.
+Your summons contains your panel number.
 You need this information to find out whether you’re needed in court each day.

-- call the phone number listed on your summons for a recorded message, such as ‘Jurors on Panel E numbers 133 to 163 inclusive are required for Wednesday 30 October 2013 at 9.15am sharp’
+- calling the phone number listed on your summons for a recorded message, such as ‘Jurors on Panel E numbers 133 to 163 inclusive are required for Wednesday 30 October 2022 at 9.15am’

-- check the daily law list, which has jury information for each Supreme and District Court courthouse.
+- checking the daily law list, which has jury information for each Supreme and District Court courthouse

 Being excused from jury service

 If your situation has changed since you returned your questionnaire, you can still apply to be excused from jury service.
-Write to the deputy sheriff, who will decide if your request is reasonable.
+Write to the deputy sheriff at location shown on your summons, who will decide if your request is reasonable.

 Work is not usually an acceptable reason to be excused, so tell your employer when you’ll be on jury service as soon as you receive your summons.